 - 3D Visualization & Interactive 3D Modeling

-The growing number of use cases and success stories spurs demand for experienced computer vision engineers who are extremely thin on the ground.
+The growing number of use cases and success stories spurs demand for computer vision experts who are extremely thin on the ground.
 That’s why many companies, from startups to Fortune 100 leaders, choose to outsource their computer vision development.

 The lack of AI skills is one of the major obstacles to implementing different computer vision projects.
 According to the Bureau of Labor Statistics, the job outlook for computer vision developers will be growing by 21% between 2021 and 2031 as each computer vision software development company tries to hire computer vision developers.
-Such a drastic increase in demand has caused a skill gap on the market.
-The same is true of the UK, 81% of UK businesses say a shortage of talent is the biggest hurdle to AI adoption.
-Thus, more and more companies are exploring various outsourcing options, such as nearshoring to Latin America or delegating their projects to European partners.
+Such a drastic increase in demand has caused a skill gap in the market.
+The same is true for the UK market where 81% of businesses say a talent shortage is the biggest hurdle to AI adoption.
+Thus, more companies are exploring various outsourcing options, such as nearshoring to Latin America or delegating their projects to European partners.

 - Compile a list of computer vision development companies you will review in terms of their service quality, expertise, and security standards.

-- Take into account the reviews, references, video testimonials of the vendors you consider as potential partners.
-You can find this information on their websites, LinkedIn accounts, ranking platforms (Clutch, Manifest, Goodfirms, etc.);
+- Check the reviews, references, and video testimonials of the vendors you consider as potential partners.
+You can find this information on their websites, LinkedIn accounts, and ranking platforms;

-- Consider the size of the vendors and their recruitment capabilities, as mid-size and large providers are more likely to have resources you need internally than smaller companies;
+- Consider the size of the computer vision development companies and their recruitment capabilities, as mid-size and large providers are more likely to have resources you need internally than smaller companies;

 - Pay attention to administrative facilities, equipment, and other infrastructure of your potential computer vision development partner;

-- Ask your potential vendor the right questions to be sure that the provider is reliable.
+- Ask your potential vendor the right questions to make sure that the provider is reliable.

 - Ask a vendor to provide a portfolio of successfully delivered computer vision projects.

-- Assess the skills of computer vision engineers your potential partner employs:
+- Assess the skills of computer vision developers your potential partner employs: